Travel.State.Gov > International Travel > Country Information > Ethiopia International Travel Information

 Ethiopian Refugee Camps: All access to refugee camps must be preapproved by the UNHCR and Ethiopian government.
 You may be detained and deported if you attempt to gain access without proper permissions.

-Calendar: The Julian calendar is used in Orthodox Christian areas in the highlands, and some Ethiopians set their clocks differently to standard practice elsewhere, resulting in significant time differences.
+Calendar: The Ethiopian calendar is the principal calendar used in Ethiopia.
+Some Ethiopians set their clocks differently than is standard practice elsewhere, resulting in significant time differences.
 Double check bookings and appointments to avoid confusion.

 Travelers Who Require Accessibility Assistance: See The Ethiopian Center for Disability and Development guidebook with information on accessible hotel accommodations and transportation (including the new Addis Ababa metro).
 Persons with disabilities have limited access to transportation, communication, accommodations, and public buildings.
 There are few sidewalks and no curb-cuts, and most buildings lack functioning elevators.
 Landlords are required to give persons with disabilities preference for ground floor apartments.